Gauḍa (city): Historical measurements and statistics

-The city in its prime measured 7+1/8 km. from north to south, with a breadth of 1 to 2 km.
-With suburbs it covered an area of 20 to 30 km, and in the 16th century the Portuguese historian Faria y Sousa described it as containing 1,200,000 inhabitants.
-The ramparts of this walled city (which was surrounded by extensive suburbs) still exist; they were works of vast labour, and were on the average about 40 ft high, and 180 to 200 ft thick at the base.
+The city in its prime measured 7+1/8 km from north to south, with a breadth of 1 to 2 km.
+With suburbs, it covered an area of 20 to 30 km, and in the 16th century the Portuguese historian Faria y Sousa described it as containing 1,200,000 inhabitants.
+The ramparts of this walled city (which was surrounded by extensive suburbs) still exist; they were works of vast labour, and were on average about 40 ft high, and 180 to 200 ft thick at the base.
 The facing of masonry and the buildings with which they were covered have now disappeared, and the embankments themselves are overgrown with dense jungle.
 The western side of the city was washed by the Ganges, and within the space enclosed by these embankments and the river stood the city of Gauḍa proper, with the fort containing the palace in its south-west corner.
-Radiating north, south and east from the city, other embankments are to be traced running through the suburbs and extending in certain directions for 30 or 40 m.
+Radiating north, south, and east from the city, other embankments are to be traced running through the suburbs and extending in certain directions for 30 or 40 m.
 Surrounding the palace is an inner embankment of similar construction to that which surrounds the city, and even more overgrown with jungle.
 A deep moat protects it on the outside.
 To the north of the outer embankment lies the Sagar Dighi, a great reservoir, 1600 yd. by 800 yd., dating from 1126.

 Fergusson in his History of Eastern Architecture thus describes the general architectural style of Gauḍa:

 It is neither like that of Delhi nor Jaunpur, nor any other style, but one purely local and not without considerable merit in itself; its principal characteristic being heavy short pillars of stone supporting pointed arches and vaults in brick whereas at Jaunpore, for instance, light pillars carried horizontal architraves and flat ceilings.
 Owing to the lightness of the small, thin bricks, which were chiefly used in the making of Gauḍa, its buildings have not well withstood the ravages of time and the weather; while much of its enamelled work has been removed for the ornamentation of the surrounding cities of more modern origin.
 Moreover, the ruins long served as a quarry for the builders of neighbouring towns and villages, till in 1900 steps were taken for their preservation by the government.
 The finest ruin in Gauḍa is that of the Great Golden Mosque, also called Bara Darwaza, or twelve doored (1526).
 An arched corridor running along the whole front of the original building is the principal portion now standing.
 There are eleven arches on either side of the corridor and one at each end of it, from which the mosque probably obtained its name.
 These arches are surmounted by eleven domes in fair preservation; the mosque had originally thirty-three.